AmeyaP26/Movie-Recommendation-System/README.md

-Movie Recommendation System Project
+Movie Recommendation System
-Project Overview:
+Project Overview
-This project involves building a simple movie recommendation system using the famous MovieLens dataset.
-The system recommends movies to users based on their similarity to a selected movie.

-Dataset:
+The Movie Recommendation System is a simple yet powerful application designed to suggest movies to users based on their preferences.
+Utilizing the famous MovieLens dataset, the system compares movies and recommends those that are most similar to a movie selected by the user.
+This project demonstrates the implementation of collaborative filtering techniques to create personalized movie recommendations.

+Dataset
-We use the MovieLens dataset, a popular dataset for movie recommendation systems that includes user ratings, movie metadata, and more.
+We leverage the MovieLens dataset, a widely-used dataset in the field of movie recommendation systems.
+The dataset contains:

-Folder Structure:

-This repo contains Python notebook (main.py) for model building and data processing.
+User Ratings: Information on user ratings of various movies.
+Movie Metadata: Details like movie titles, genres, and other attributes.
-data: Dataset used for training and testing our recommendation model.
+The dataset is ideal for building and testing recommendation algorithms due to its richness and diversity.

+Project Structure
+plaintext
+Copy code
+├── data/
+│   ├── movies.csv              # Movie metadata
+│   ├── ratings.csv             # User ratings
+│   └── ...                     # Other dataset files
+├── notebooks/
+│   ├── exploratory_analysis.ipynb  # Data exploration and visualization
+│   └── model_building.ipynb        # Model building and evaluation
+├── main.py                    # Main script for data processing and model building ├── requirements.txt           # Dependencies and required packages
+└── README.md                  # Project documentation

-Technologies Used:
+Technologies Used

-Python: Programming language
+Python: The core programming language for the project.
+NumPy: For efficient numerical operations and data manipulation.
-NumPy and Pandas: For data cleaning, manipulation, and preprocessing.
+Pandas: For data cleaning, transformation, and handling of tabular data.
-Matplotlib & Seaborn: For data visualization and exploration.
+Matplotlib & Seaborn: For data visualization and exploratory data analysis.
-Scikit-learn: For implementing the k-nearest neighbors (KNN) algorithm used in the recommendation model.
+Scikit-learn: To implement the k-nearest neighbors (KNN) algorithm used in the recommendation engine.
-Visual Studio Code - Integrated Development Environment (IDE) used for coding.
+Visual Studio Code: Integrated Development Environment (IDE) for coding and debugging.

+Installation
+To get started with this project, clone the repository and install the required dependencies

+Usage
+Data Exploration: Start with exploratory_analysis.ipynb to understand the dataset and visualize patterns in the data.
+Model Building: Use model_building.ipynb to build, train, and evaluate the KNN-based recommendation model.
+Main Script: Run main.py to process the data and generate movie recommendations.

+Results
+The recommendation system effectively suggests movies that are similar to the selected movie based on user ratings and movie metadata.
+The KNN algorithm performs well, showcasing the potential of collaborative filtering for personalized recommendations.